MIS - Basic Information Concepts

 "Information can be recorded as signs, or transmitted as signals.
 Information is any kind of event that affects the state of a dynamic system that can interpret the information.

-Data is unprocessed facts and figures.
-Plain collected data, as raw facts cannot help in decision making.
-However, data is the raw material that is organized, structured and interpreted to create useful information systems.
+Data can be described as unprocessed facts and figures.
+Plain collected data as raw facts cannot help in decision-making.
+However, data is the raw material that is organized, structured, and interpreted to create useful information systems.